Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 For our hotels, we redeemed 70,000 Chase Ultimate Rewards points to stay for 7 nights at the Sea Glass Place.
-My husband was grandfathered into the old Chase Sapphire rules, so he has both the Chase Sapphire Reserve® and the Chase Sapphire Preferred®.
+My husband was grandfathered into the old Chase Sapphire rules, so he has both the Chase Sapphire Reserve® and the Chase Sapphire Preferred® Card.

 After our first week at the Sea Glass Place hotel, we decided to stay at some Airbnbs.
 I earned Airbnb gift cards through various mystery shopping tasks and online focus groups, and redeemed them for 3 free nights at the Crayfish Bay Organic Cocoa Estate.
 The gift cards didn’t cover the entire cost of the hotel, but they did go quite a long way in keeping our costs down!